fabioz/mu-repo/README.txt

 may even block), so, it's possible to force it to run in serial mode, where no buffering is done by setting the 'serial' flag to 1.

-i.e.: mu set_var serial=1
+i.e.: mu set-var serial=1

-(and to go back to having commands run in parallel, do mu set_var serial=0)
+(and to go back to having commands run in parallel, do mu set-var serial=0)

 GIT